 Cultivation: The preference is full or partial sun and moist to average conditions.
 Growth is best in a rich loam that is high in organic material.
 Light shade is also tolerated, but flowers will be fewer in number.
 The plants are fairly easy to grow under these conditions, and will gradually form larger clumps.
 Foliar disease doesn't appear to bother this and other species of blue-eyed grass.

-Range & Habitat: Stout Blue-Eyed Grass is widely distributed in Illinois, but less common or absent in many NW counties (see Distribution Map).
-This species can be found occasionally in moist to mesic black soil prairies, but it is more common in habitats with woody vegetation.
+Range & Habitat: Stout Blue-Eyed Grass is widely distributed in Illinois, but it is less common or absent in many NW counties (see Distribution Map).
+This wildflower is native to Illinois.
+This plant can be found occasionally in moist to mesic black soil prairies, but it is more common in habitats with woody vegetation.
 These habitats include floodplain forests, thickets, woodland borders and openings, moist oak savannas, and the slopes of rivers.
 This plant usually occurs in grassy areas, as broad-leaved forbs tend to crowd it out.

 Faunal Associations: Halictine bees are probably the most important visitors of the flowers, where they collect pollen or suck nectar.
 Bumblebees, other kinds of bees, and bee flies are less frequent visitors seeking nectar, while Syrphid flies feed on pollen or suck nectar.
 The seeds and other parts of this plant are eaten to a limited extent by the Greater Prairie Chicken and Wild Turkey.

 Photographic Location: The photographs were taken at (or near) the webmaster's wildflower garden in Urbana, Illinois.